Learn more about a certain medical condition.

 Making the Diagnosis

 A doctor will perform a series of blood and urine tests to determine if someone has kidney stones.
-Imaging tests such as a CT scan, or intravenous pyelography, a type of X-ray of the urinary system, are also used in the diagnosis of kidney stones.
+Imaging tests such as a CT scan or ultrasound, are used in the diagnosis of kidney stones.

 If a stone is found, a doctor may order metabolic tests to determine whether a problem with the body’s metabolism could be the cause.
 These may include blood tests and tests of urine samples taken over 24 hours (such as urinalysis, urine pH, and urine culture).
 If a stone is passed, it will be analyzed to see what it contains.